On conformal biharmonic maps and hypersurfaces: Introduction

-Our results clearly emphasize that c-biharmonic maps are a variational problem with rich structure and, although the conformal energy only differs from the bienergy by lower order terms, our results show that biharmonic and conformal biharmonic maps are two very different variational problems.
+Our results clearly emphasize that c-biharmonic maps have a rich structure and, although the c-bienergy only differs from the bienergy by lower order terms, the results show that biharmonic and conformal-biharmonic maps are the solutions of two very different variational problems.
 We believe that c-biharmonic maps are an interesting alternative to the biharmonic maps.

 Throughout this article we will use the following sign conventions: for the Riemannian curvature tensor field we use

 for the Ricci tensor field

 and the scalar curvature is given by